TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

          boolean /stdWrap

    Description
-         If set, the linktext are not linked at all!
+         If set, the linktexts are not linked at all!

    Default
+         0

 .. container:: table-row